Statistics of interfacial fluctuations of radially growing clusters: Radial Random Deposition

 Here $R$ is a deterministic function and $\rho_1$ is a zero mean Gaussian stochastic process that is completely determined by the correlations given above.
 The long time behavior of the correlations, given by the condition $t,s \gg t_0$, is specified by the following two-times and one-time correlation functions

 if $\gamma d>1$,

 if $\gamma d =1$, and finally

 when $\gamma d>1$.
 In this last case the correlation vanishes in the limit $t_0 \to \infty$.
-Note that the reparametrization invariance principle is not able to capture dilution effects and it reproduces pure dilation dynamics.
+Note that the reparametrization invariance principle is not able to capture dilution effects and it reproduces pure dilatation dynamics.

-In order to introduce dilution in the radial case we may use the following functional definition which transforms Eq. (\ref{rdeposition}) into
+In order to introduce dilution in the radial case we may use the following functional definition which transforms Eq.~(\ref{rdeposition}) into

 whose first moment can be exactly calculated again taking advantage of the It\^{o} interpretation of the noise term, yielding

 Performing as in the former case the small noise expansion $r=R+\sqrt{\epsilon}\rho_1$ we find again $R= \left< r \right>$.
 The perturbation obeys the equation